Stable image reconstruction using total variation minimization: A strengthened Sobolev inequality for incoherent null spaces

 \end{proposition} This inequality also holds if instead of being mean-zero, $\mtx{X} \in \C^{N \times N}$ contains some zero-valued pixel.
 In the appendix, we give a direct proof of the Sobolev inequality \eqref{SobStand} in the case that all pixels in the first column and first row of $\mtx{X} \in \C^{N \times N}$ are zero-valued, $X_{1,j} = X_{j,1} = 0.$

-In light of the total-variation error estimate \eqref{stable2}, the Sobolev inequality allows a preliminary estimate for the image error, assuming it is mean-zero:

-We will be able to derive a sharper bound on the error by looking to a deep and nontrivial theorem from \cite{cdpx} which says that the bivariate Haar coefficient vector of a function $f \in BV(Q)$ on the unit square $Q = [0,1)^2$ is in \emph{weak }$\ell_1$, and its weak $\ell_1$-norm is proportional to its bounded-variation semi-norm.
-As a corollary of that result, we can bound the magnitude of the $k$th-largest bivariate Haar coefficient of an image by the total variation of the image: \begin{proposition} Suppose $\mtx{X} \in \C^{N \times N}$, and let $c_{(k)}(\mtx{X})$ be the bivariate Haar coefficient of $\mtx{X}$ having $k$th largest magnitude, or the entry of the bivariate Haar transform ${\cal H}(\mtx{X})$ having $k$th largest magnitude.
+The Sobolev inequality can be used to derive image error guarantees given gradient error guarantees.
+However, we will be able to derive even sharper estimates by appealing to a remarkable theorem from \cite{cdpx} which says that the bivariate Haar coefficient vector of a zero-mean function $f \in BV(Q)$ on the unit square $Q = [0,1)^2$ is in weak $\ell_1$, and its weak $\ell_1$-norm is proportional to its bounded-variation semi-norm.
+The following proposition is a corollary of Theorem $8.1$ of \cite{cdpx}, and the derivation is given in the appendix. \begin{proposition} Suppose $\mtx{X} \in \C^{N \times N}$ is mean-zero, and let $c_{(k)}(\mtx{X})$ be the entry of the bivariate Haar transform ${\cal H}(\mtx{X})$ having $k$th largest magnitude.
 Then for all $k \geq 1$,